Why import them?¶

 Images are one of the largest assets in a game.
 To handle them efficiently, they need to be compressed.
 Godot offers several compression methods, depending on the use case.

 - VRAM Compression: This is the most common compression mode for 3D assets.
-File on disk is reduced and video memory usage is also reduced considerably.
-For 3D, it may present unwanted artifacts, though.
+Size on disk is reduced and video memory usage is also decreased considerably (usually by a factor between 4 and 6).
+This mode should be avoided for 2D as it exhibits noticeable artifacts.

-- Lossless Compression: This is the most common compression for 2D assets.
+- Lossless Compression: This is the most common compression mode for 2D assets.
 It shows assets without any kind of artifacting, and disk compression is decent.
-It will use considerably more amount of video memory than VRAM, though.
+It will use considerably more amount of video memory than VRAM Compression, though.
+This is also the recommended setting for pixel art.

-- Uncompressed: Only useful for formats that can’t be compressed (like, raw float).
+- Uncompressed: Only useful for formats that can’t be compressed (such as raw float images).

 In this table, each of the four options are described together with their advantages and disadvantages ( = best, = worst):